Close Menu

 The TESS will use the same method as the Kepler Space Telescope when searching for exoplanets, the transit method.
 When a planet in orbit crosses in front of the host star, the brightness of the star will decrease drastically.
 If the brightness decreases repeatedly with the same intensity in a fixed range, it is probably due to an orbiting planet.

-The astronomers are interested in studying exoplanet’s atmospheres and signs of conditions that may be beneficial to life.
-TESS will therefore primarily look for exoplanets that orbit red dwarf stars since they make up 3/4 of all stars in the universe and red dwarfs are the most long-lived type of star.
+The astronomers are interested in studying exoplanets’ atmospheres and signs of conditions that may be beneficial to life.
+TESS will therefore primarily look for exoplanets that orbit red dwarf stars since they make up 3/4 of all stars in the universe, and red dwarfs are the most long-lived type of star.

 They merge hydrogen at a much slower pace than our sun, for example, burning at “only” about 3,500 degrees Kelvin.
 In comparison, the Sun’s surface temperature is approximately 5,800 K.

 This would mean that one side would be in perpetual daylight and the other in eternal night.
 This would result in enormous temperature variations from one side of the planet to the other.
-But there are also theories that propose that either a thick atmosphere or planetary ocean could potentially circulate heat around such a planet.
+But there are also theories that propose that either a thick atmosphere or a planetary ocean could potentially circulate heat around such a planet.

 The space telescope Kepler has found more than 2,600 confirmed exoplanets, so far.
-Most exoplanets are Jupiter sized but 30 of them are smaller than twice the size of Earth and located within the so-called habitable zone.
+Most exoplanets are Jupiter-sized, but 30 of them are smaller than twice the size of Earth and located within the so-called habitable zone.

-But while Kepler has been aiming for a rather narrow sector of space, it looked for planets up to 3,000 light years away, the TESS has a wider field of view.
+But while Kepler has been aiming for a rather narrow sector of space, it looked for planets up to 3,000 light-years away, the TESS has a wider field of view.
 The stars TESS monitors will be 30-100 times brighter than those observed by Kepler, making follow-up observations much easier.

-The TESS will collaborate with ever more capable ground telescopes on Earth and the future James Webb telescope, to reveal what the exoplanets and their atmosphere consist of.
+The TESS will collaborate with ever more capable ground telescopes on Earth and the future James Webb telescope to reveal what the exoplanets and their atmosphere consist of.

-Researchers expect the telescope to find approximately 2,000 new exoplanets near the Earth, about 500 of these planets are expected to be similar to Earth’s size, potentially having the right conditions for life.
+Researchers expect the telescope to find approximately 2,000 new exoplanets near the Earth; about 500 of these planets are expected to be similar to Earth’s size, potentially having the right conditions for life.

 The first data from TESS is expected to be made public in July, and NASA says citizen astronomers are welcome to help study the planets for signs of possible habitability.